imShakil/imShakil.github.io/_posts/2020-06-29-Web-Scraping-with-Python:-To-collect-COVID-19-related-Bangla-News-using-Beautiful-Soup.md

+---
-# Web Scraping with Python: To collect COVID-19 related Bangla News using Beautiful Soup
+title: Web Scraping in python using Beautiful Soup
+categories: ['programming']
+tags: ['bs4', 'python', 'programming']
+---

 We visit a lot of websites every day.
 Sometimes we need to collect some pieces of information.
 How can we do this?
 The only solution is to copy-paste or saving the page as a PDF?
 Let's take an example; Rocomari is a Bangladeshi online marketplace for ordering books.
 They sell books with discounts in different categories.
 So you want to buy a book with a 40% discount.
 You want notifications when that book will sell at a 40% discount.
 Here, web scraper may help you in a better way instead of looking through the website each day manually.